-There’s a meteor shower a’comin’.
-Grab your sleeping bag, fill the thermos and dust off that woolly sweater grandma knitted for you all those years ago.
+There’s a meteor shower a’comin’ this December, so grab your sleeping bag, fill the thermos and dust off that woolly sweater grandma knitted for you all those years ago.
 It’s time to go stargazing.

 Cover photo by @haydo_mclean

 A couple of times a year, the Southern Hemisphere is blessed with an epic meteor shower.
-And coming up is the Delta Aquariid, so get ready to make that wish on a shooting star folks.
+And coming up is the Geminids meteor shower, so get ready to make that wish on a shooting star folks.

 To make the most of this groovy cosmic action, you’re going to want to get away from all the hustle-bustle and light pollution of the city.
-So we’ve chucked together five epic spots in Victoria that you can do just that.
+So we’ve chucked together 5 epic spots in Victoria to help you do just that.

 TIP: As well as getting out of the city, make sure that you have a clear night with minimal clouds.
 Check up on the weather for these locations a day or two beforehand and then finalise your stargazing hideout.